Himachal Pradesh – Culture and Tradition

 The state is bordered by Jammu and Kashmir on the north, Punjab on the west and south-west, Haryana and Uttar Pradesh on the south, Uttarakhand on the south-east and by the Tibet Autonomous Region on the east.

 Himachal derives its origin from two Hindi words ‘Him’ and ‘Aanchal’, meaning ‘Snow’ and ‘Lap’ respectively.
-Thus, etymologically, Himachal Pradesh stands for the region which lies in the slopes and foothills of the Himalaya.
+Thus, etymologically, Himachal Pradesh stands for the region which lies in the slopes and foothills of the Himalayas.
 Hence Himachal literally means in the lap of snow-covered mountains.
-It was named by Acharya Diwakar Datt Sharma, one of the great Sanskrit scholar and astrologer of Himachal Pradesh.
+It was named by Acharya Diwakar Datt Sharma, one of the great Sanskrit scholars and astrologers of Himachal Pradesh.

 Most of the snow-draped peaks, hilltops, banks of lakes and rivers, or natural caves have been considered as sacred as the Adobe of Gods.
 It is also popularly known as “Dev Bhoomi” or Land of Gods.

-Shimla, the capital city of Himachal Pradesh, it is the third smoke-free city of India.
-Shimla has served as Capital of India during British Raj, the capital of Punjab, and then the capital of Himachal.
+Shimla, the capital city of Himachal Pradesh, is the third smoke-free city in India.
+Shimla has served as the Capital of India during the British Raj, the capital of Punjab, and then the capital of Himachal.